 What is Crawl Space Encapsulation?

 Crawl space encapsulation is the process of completely sealing your crawl space from moisture, water vapors, mold, and bacteria.
-This process also helps reduce energy cost.
+This process also helps reduce energy costs.
+Encapsulation not only improves your health but your home’s structural integrity while improving the energy efficiency

 Benefits of Crawl Space Encapsulation

-The earth will breathe up to 10 gallons of water for every 1,000 sqft each day into the crawlspace area that you home is built over.
-If your are not controlling the moisture and humidity keeping the humidity to less than 60% then the high humidity causes mold and mildew in the crawlspace and then into the air of your home.
+The earth in a crawlspace will breathe up to 10 gallons of water for every 1,000 sqft each day into your home.
+If you are not controlling the moisture and humidity by keeping the humidity to less than 60% then the high humidity causes mold and mildew in the crawlspace and then into the air of your home.

 How does the encapsulation process work?